Private Hierarchical Clustering and Efficient Approximation: Experimental evaluation

-Accordingly, we employ four real-world datasets, available in the UCI ML Repository~\cite{UCI}, which are restricted to contain only numeric attributes; namely: (1) The $\iris$ dataset for iris plants classification (150 instances, 4 attributes); (2) the $\wine$ dataset for chemical analysis of wines (178 records, 13 attributes); (3) the $\heart$ dataset for heart disease diagnosis ($303$ records, $20$ attributes); and (4) the $\bcancer$ dataset for breast cancer diagnostics ($569$ records, $30$ attributes).
+Our main goal is to evaluate the computational cost of our protocols and to determine the improvement of the optimized and approximate variants.
+We use four datasets from the UCI ML Repository~\cite{UCI}, restricted to numeric attributes: (1) $\iris$ for iris plants classification (150 records, 4 attributes); (2) $\wine$ for chemical analysis of wines (178 records, 13 attributes); (3) $\heart$ for heart disease diagnosis ($303$ records, $20$ attributes); and (4) $\bcancer$ for breast cancer diagnostics ($569$ records, $30$ attributes).
+As these are relatively small, we also generate our own synthetic datasets, scaling the size to millions of samples.
+Note that our protocol's performance depends mainly on the dataset size, is invariant to actual data values, and varies very little with data dimensionality, as our experiments confirm.

-We randomly generate a set of synthetic $d$-dimensional datasets of various sizes up to 1M records and $d \in [1,20]$, using a Gaussian mixture distribution, as follows: (1) The number of clusters (classes) is randomly chosen in $[8:15]$; (2) Each cluster center is randomly chosen in $[-50,50]^d$,\footnote{ Performance is dominated by parameter $\kappa$ but not exact data values.} subject to an imposed minimum-separation distance between any pair of them; (3) Standard deviation of the clusters randomly chosen in $[0.5,4$]; and (4) Outliers are selected uniformly at random in the same interval as above and assigned randomly to clusters so as to emulate three noise percentage scenarios: low $0.1\%$, medium $1\%$, and high~$5\%$.
+We introduced several variants of approximate clustering based on \CURE\ and want to evaluate their accuracy and determine possible between performance-accuracy tradeoffs.
+Traditionally, hierarchical clustering is an unsupervised learning task, for which accuracy metrics are not well defined.
+However, it is common to evaluate the accuracy of clustering via ground truth datasets including class labels on samples.
+A good clustering algorithm will generate ``pure clusters'' and separate data according to the ground truth.
+Each cluster will be labeled with the majority class of its samples, and the accuracy of the protocol is defined as the fraction of input points that are clustered into their correct class relative to the ground truth.
+We employ this measure of accuracy to evaluate approximate clustering variants (\disjoint, \jointSemi, and \jointFull).
+Our standard privacy-preserving clustering protocol \hcluster\ and the optimized version \opt~maintain the same accuracy as the original non-private protocol, hence we do not report accuracy for them.